 If you’re in the market for a job, the world’s largest professional networking site is the place to be.
 Here are six ways to maximise your chances of success

-By Cassie Pell, Senior Recruitment Consultant, Just Recruitment Group Ltd.
+By Jody Collings, Senior Recruitment Consultant, Just Recruitment Group Ltd.

 Do you remember the days when employers advertised job vacancies and people applied?
 Well, they’re not quite a thing of the past, but the dominance and speedy interactions facilitated by social media have certainly changed the jobs market.

 Now, recruiters will most likely have a network of eager candidates at their fingertips the minute a vacancy goes live.
 The smart ones utilise those networks to match people with opportunities, thereby ensuring a perfect marriage between employer and employee in no time at all.